-In addition to the above the school organises two parent's evenings in Autumn and Spring terms.
-Parents also have the opportunity to meet with teachers following annual written reports to parents during the Summer Term.
+In addition to the above the school organises two parent/carer evenings in Autumn and Spring terms.
+Parents/Carers also have the opportunity to meet with teachers following annual written reports to parents/carers during the Summer Term.

 Headteacher-Parent Consultation